dartoos-dev/json_cache/README.md

 ## Overview

-**Json Cache** is an object-oriented package to serve as a layer on top of local storage packages, unifying them as an elegant caching API.
+**Json Cache** is an object-oriented layer on top of local storage packages to unify them as an elegant caching API.

-In addition, this package gives developers great flexibility by providing a set of classes that can be selected and combined in various ways to meet specific requirements.
+In addition, this package gives developers great flexibility by providing a set of classes that can be selected and grouped in various combinations to meet specific cache requirements.

 **Why Json?**

 - Because most of the local storage packages available for Flutter applications use json as the data format.
-- There is an one-to-one relationship between the Dart's built-in type `Map<String, dynamic>` and json, which makes json encoding/decoding a trivial task.
+- There is a one-to-one relationship between Dart's built-in type `Map<String, dynamic>` and json, which makes encoding/decoding data in json a trivial task.

 ## Getting Started